anubratabhowmick/anubratabhowmick/README.md

 - 🤔 I’m looking for help with a trading bot
 - 💬 Ask me about nothing
 - 📫 How to reach me: anubratabhowmick@gmail.com
-- ⚡ Fun fact: I am 50% sarcastic and 50% joke
+- ⚡ Fun fact: I am 50% sarcastic and 50% joke.
 -->